 Day 1 Atlanta

-Today Travelsphere’s Private Chauffeur door-to-door airport transfer collects you from home for your flight to Atlanta, and on arrival we will transfer you to your hotel.
+Today Travelsphere’s Private Chauffeur Service collects you from home for your flight to Atlanta, and on arrival we will transfer you to your hotel.

 Day 2 Atlanta - Savannah

 This morning's tour includes Peachtree Street and the gold-domed Georgia State Capitol.
 Visits to the grave site of Dr Martin Luther King and a memorial dedicated to the civil rights leader, who was born in Atlanta, are further highlights.
 This afternoon we head to Savannah, where we will eat traditional Southern fare at one of the most historic venues in Georgia, the inn was first opened in 1753, then a key meeting point for pirates and sailors alike.